forem/forem/docs/technical-overview/architecture.md

 index page.
 Tags that act as "flare" are defined in the `FlareTag` object.
 In cases of multiple flare tags, the tag displayed is determined by its hierarchy.

-## ClassifiedListings (or listings)
+## Listings

-Classified listings are similar to posts in some ways, but with more limitations.
+Listings are classified ads.
+They are similar to posts in some ways, but with ore limitations.
 They are designed to be categorized into market areas.
 They also make use of tags.

 ## Credits